biomejs/biome-vscode/README.md

 #### Formatting on save

-Thhis supports formatting on save out of the box.
+This supports formatting on save out of the box.
 You should enable format on save in your editor's settings and make sure that the Biome extension is [set as the default formatter](#setting-as-the-default-formatter) for your documents/languages.